 Brand Awareness - You have an employer brand, but do candidates even know about you as an employer?
 Employer brand awareness advertising is how you get the word out - spread information about you as an employer and get in front of candidates that would fit your culture, whether or not they are actively looking for jobs.

-Sourcing & Engagement - Similarly, many great candidates are NOT actively looking for jobs, so it’s important to actively source for candidates, engagement them through a natural and non-invasive manner and nurture them until they are ready to apply for a job with you.
+Sourcing & Engagement - Similarly, many great candidates are NOT actively looking for jobs, so it’s important to actively source for candidates, engage them through a natural and non-invasive manner and nurture them until they are ready to apply for a job with you.

 Why is this the Biggest Recruitment Marketing Trend of 2019?